ujkuo/ujkuo.github.io/content/_index.md

 documentary and sports photographer/photojournalist for over five years, cat lover, tea addict, $\LaTeX$ lover and promoter.
 Moreover,
-I also serve as a mentor and a consultant for junior/senior high school students on the family relationship, study plans, and application strategies for over five years.
+I also serve as a mentor and a consultant for 40+ high school students and families on the family relationship, study plans, and application strategies for over five years.

 > ***I am looking for an opportunity for pre-doc/research assistant position.